CennethWilson/warehouse-management-system/README.md

 # Warehouse Management System

 A data science-focused passion project designed to simulate warehouse and supply chain operations.
-Built with Visual Studio using WinForms, this project emphasizes structured data management, database queries, and UI-based operations to reflect real-world warehouse workflows.
+Built with Visual Studio using WinForms.

 ---

-## 📦 About the Project
+## ℹ️ About the Project

 The **Warehouse Management System** is an educational simulation that features: